mmartinezvaras/mmartinezvaras/README.md

-# ¡Hola!
-Soy Marcos 👋
+# Hi!
+I'm Marcos 👋

-### Desarrollador Multiplataforma (DAM) | Big Data · IA · IA Generativa
+### Multiplatform Developer (DAM) | Big Data · AI · Generative AI

-Soy desarrollador con formación en DAM y actualmente estoy especializándome en **Big Data, Inteligencia Artificial e IA Generativa**.
+I'm a developer with a background in **Multiplatform Application Development (DAM)**, currently specializing in **Big Data, Artificial Intelligence, and Generative AI**.

-Me interesa especialmente trabajar con datos, automatizar procesos y experimentar con herramientas de IA para crear aplicaciones útiles y prácticas.
-Actualmente estoy ampliando mis conocimientos en el área de datos y construyendo proyectos para seguir aprendiendo.
+I'm especially interested in working with data, automating processes, and experimenting with AI tools to build useful and practical applications.
+Right now, I'm expanding my knowledge in the data field and building projects to keep learning through practice.

-📍 Madrid, España
+📍 Madrid, Spain
-🎓 Técnico Superior en Desarrollo de Aplicaciones Multiplataforma (DAM)
+🎓 Higher Technician in Multiplatform Application Development (DAM)
-📚 Especialización en Big Data, IA e IA Generativa
+📚 Currently specializing in Big Data, AI & Generative AI
-🌐 Español nativo · Inglés C2
+🌐 Native Spanish · English C2

 ---

-## 💻 Tecnologías
+## 💻 Technologies

-Estas son algunas de las tecnologías con las que estoy trabajando actualmente:
+Some of the technologies I'm currently working with:

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-336791?style=for-the-badge&logo=postgresql&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=for-the-badge&logo=pandas&logoColor=white)
 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)

-También tengo experiencia con tecnologías de desarrollo web y backend gracias a mi formación en DAM.
+I also have experience with web and backend technologies from my DAM studies.

 ---

-## 🚀 Algunos proyectos
+## 🚀 Some of my projects

 ### [Python-RAG-AI-para-leer-PDFs](https://github.com/mmartinezvaras/Python-RAG-AI-para-leer-PDFs)

-Proyecto desarrollado en Python para trabajar con documentos PDF utilizando **RAG e IA generativa**.
-Permite consultar el contenido de los documentos mediante lenguaje natural.
+A Python project focused on working with PDF documents using **RAG and Generative AI**.
+It allows users to ask questions about document content using natural language.

 ### [TFComputer](https://github.com/mmartinezvaras/TFComputer)

-Proyecto desarrollado como parte de mi formación, centrado en el desarrollo de una aplicación utilizando las tecnologías aprendidas durante el ciclo de DAM.
+A project developed during my studies, focused on building an application using the technologies and concepts learned throughout the DAM program.

 ### [MiPartidoPremier](https://github.com/mmartinezvaras/MiPartidoPremier)

-Aplicación relacionada con la **Premier League**, desarrollada como proyecto para poner en práctica conceptos de desarrollo de aplicaciones y gestión de datos.
+A **Premier League** related application created as a project to practice application development and data management.

 ---

-## 📚 Ahora mismo
+## 📚 What I'm working on

-Actualmente estoy centrado en aprender y practicar:
+At the moment, I'm mainly focused on learning and practicing:

-- 🐍 Python para análisis y procesamiento de datos
+- 🐍 Python for data analysis and processing
-- 🗄️ SQL y bases de datos
+- 🗄️ SQL and databases
-- 📊 Análisis y limpieza de datos con Pandas
+- 📊 Data cleaning and analysis with Pandas
-- ⚙️ Conceptos de Big Data
+- ⚙️ Big Data fundamentals
-- 🤖 Inteligencia Artificial e IA Generativa
+- 🤖 Artificial Intelligence & Generative AI
-- 🔎 RAG y procesamiento de documentos
+- 🔎 RAG and document processing
-- 🧠 Uso de modelos de lenguaje en aplicaciones
+- 🧠 Using language models in applications

-Mi objetivo es ir construyendo proyectos cada vez más completos y acercarme profesionalmente al mundo de **Big Data e IA**.
+My goal is to keep building increasingly complete projects and move professionally into the world of **Big Data and AI**.

 ---

-## 📫 Contacto
+## 📫 Get in touch

-Si quieres contactar conmigo:
+Feel free to reach out:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/TU-ENLACE-AQUI)